qiime2/amplicon-docs/docs/intro.md

 ## Citing QIIME 2

 If you use QIIME 2 in your work, please cite [Bolyen, Rideout, Dillon, Bokulich, et al (2019)](https://doi.org/10.1038/s41587-019-0209-9), as well as the underlying tools that are used by QIIME 2.
-To get the list of relevant citations, load a QIIME 2 Result (i.e., a `.qza` or `.qzv`) file with [QIIME 2 View](https://view.qiime2.org) and navigate to the *Citations* tab.
+To get a list of citations that are specifically relevant to a QIIME 2 Result you created (i.e., a `.qza` or `.qzv`), load that Result with [QIIME 2 View](https://view.qiime2.org) and navigate to the *Citations* tab.

 ## License

-*Microbiome Marker Gene Analysis with QIIME 2* (©2025) and the project's predecessors have many @Contributors.
+*Microbiome Marker Gene Analysis with QIIME 2* (©2025) and the project's predecessors have many @contributors.
-Content development and maintenance is led by the [Caporaso Lab](https://cap-lab.bio) at [Northern Arizona University](https://nau.edu).
+Content development and maintenance is led by the [Caporaso Lab](https://caplab.bio) at [Northern Arizona University](https://nau.edu).
 This content is licensed under CC BY-NC-ND 4.0